 Most people today have ditched the use of cables for streaming as a way of watching media on their TVs, but cables still have their function, and their quality in terms of data transmission is still flawless.
-However, you may encounter problems with overscanning at one point or another.
+However, you may encounter problems with over-scanning at one point or another.

 Overscan is a term used to describe a scenario when the edges of the display extend beyond the TV’s edges, making it hard for you to see everything you want.
-This dates back from the old days of cathode ray tube televisions, but there are ways of fixing it as described below:
+This dates back to the old days of cathode ray tube televisions, but there are ways of fixing it as described below: